The Hardest Job in the World

 Here’s to You

 I believe that parenting is the hardest, most important, and most rewarding job in the world.
-I welcome your inquiry regarding a complimentary 20-minute telephone consultation to discuss the possibility of working together.
+I welcome your inquiry regarding the possibility of working together.
 I hope to have the opportunity to help you and your family achieve more harmony, enjoyment, and love.